Marco Alvise Pitteri Figure Heads from 1760 in modern walnut wood frames

 Marco Alvise Pitteri Heads of Character c.
 1760 in modern walnut wood frames.
 Representing saints Taddeo and Jacopo published in Venice cum privilegio Excellentiss.
 Senatus.
 Below on the left, joannes Bapta Piazzetta Pinxit, and on the right, Marcus Pitteri Sculpsit.
 Pitteri (Marco Alvise Pitteri - Venice 1702-1760) is a leading figure in the history of Venetian and Italian engraving, not only due to his virtuosity, which surprises with his chiaroscuro interpretations, certainly placed at the top of reproductive engravings, but also for the quality of the artistic result.
 A student of Piazzetta and engraver Giuseppe Baronieri, he independently developed Claude Mellan's burin technique in parallel cuts, successfully tested already by his rival Antonio Faldoni.
 He was the most personal interpreter of Piazzetta's works; he reproduced about 140 of them, including extraordinary heads of figures, among which are the discussed prints.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 It is a nod to history, creation, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few key ones can be distinguished.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles transition into pseudo styles of Classicism, Renaissance, and Baroque.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything originated from Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
 Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude glamour and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+These were highly representative pieces of furniture, literally dripping with brilliance and playing a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the former era.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and massive, using brown stains, moldings, strong bases, and bas-reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance style was quite heavy and bulky.
+Brown stains, cornices, sturdy bases, and bas-reliefs were used.
+These were quite distinctive products, but they also opened up new possibilities, such as the construction of cabinets or broadly understood chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for exclusive antiques suitable for your interior.
+This is a manifestation of admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character in a given nation.
+This is especially important when searching for an exclusive antique suitable for your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many fakes circulate on the market.
+And this ultimately matters to the buyer, as many fakes circulate on the market.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details